 "And this: for my brother" — For Bond Fans Only in Conversation with Anthony & David Meyer

-We were buzzing too, as we were off to meet Mishka and Grishka — aka Anthony and David Meyer.
-We made our way to Bermondsey through London's Underground, its stifling heat, and its rainbow-painted people partying for Pride.
+We were buzzing, too, as we were off to meet Mishka and Grishka — aka Anthony and David Meyer.
+We made our way to Bermondsey through London's Underground, its stifling heat and rainbow-painted people partying for Pride.

 The sequence is tense, violent and creepy.
-There is a wonderfully nuanced smile from David (Grishka) when the assassin knows he is closing in on his kill — and later, when he irritates Lenkin at the Kremlin Art Repository.
+There's a wonderfully nuanced smile from David (Grishka) when the assassin knows he is closing in on his kill.
+And later, when he irritates Lenkin at the Kremlin Art Repository.

 So sit back and enjoy seeing double (07) in For Bond Fans Only in Conversation with Anthony and David Meyer.
 No clowns were hurt in the process.